Loading Web-Font TeX/Math/Italic

 1. Groups of subshifts not containing consecutive letters

-Let $A$ be a finite alphabet, $A^*$ the set of finite words in $A$ and $\mathcal{F} \subseteq A^*$ a set of forbidden patterns that contains the set $\left\{aa: a \in A\right\}$.
-Let $$S_\mathcal{F} = \left\{x \in A^\mathbb{Z}: \text{ $x$ contains no subword in $\mathcal{F}$}\right\}.$$
+Let A be a finite alphabet, A^* the set of finite words in A and \mathcal{F} \subseteq A^* a set of forbidden patterns that contains the set \left\{aa: a \in A\right\}.
+Let S_\mathcal{F} = \left\{x \in A^\mathbb{Z}: \text{ $x$ contains no subword in $\mathcal{F}$}\right\}.

-Define $\varphi_a \in Homeo(S_\mathcal{F})$ as follows:
+Define \varphi_a \in Homeo(S_\mathcal{F}) as follows:

-$$\varphi_a: \left \{ \begin{matrix} \text{ shift $x$ to the left} & \text{ if $x(1) = a$} \\ \text{ shift $x$ to the right} & \text{ if $x(0) = a$} \\ x & \text{ otherwise} \end{matrix}\right.$$
+\varphi_a: \left \{ \begin{matrix} \text{ shift $x$ to the left} & \text{ if $x(1) = a$} \\ \text{ shift $x$ to the right} & \text{ if $x(0) = a$} \\ x & \text{ otherwise} \end{matrix}\right.

-and $G_\mathcal{F} = \left\langle\varphi_a: a \in A \right\rangle$. \\
+and G_\mathcal{F} = \left\langle\varphi_a: a \in A \right\rangle. \\

-Recall that the topological entropy is defined as $$\mathcal{H}_\mathcal{F} := \lim_{n \rightarrow +\infty} \frac{\log \left( \text{\# of words of length $n$ that appear in some $x \in S_\mathcal{F}$ } \right)}{n}.$$ and $F(G_\mathcal{F})$ is the full topological group.
-A group $G$ is called residually finite if $$\bigcap_{H \leq G: [G:H] < \infty} H = 1$$
+Recall that the topological entropy is defined as \mathcal{H}_\mathcal{F} := \lim_{n \rightarrow +\infty} \frac{\log \left( \text{\# of words of length $n$ that appear in some $x \in S_\mathcal{F}$ } \right)}{n}.

 Problem 2.1.